^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Indications Valocordin
+Indications Valocordine

-Valocordin drops can be used if:
+Valocordin drops can be used in the presence of:

-• sleep disorders (problems with falling asleep);
+• sleep disorders (problems falling asleep);

 • neuroses and stress conditions, increased excitability and irritability;

-• spasms of blood vessels and rapid heart rate;
+• vascular spasms and increased heart rate;

-• spasms of the muscular walls of the intestine;
+• spasms of the intestinal muscle walls;

 • a slight increase in blood pressure.